 Devin Deciantis and Nicolas Hollanders discuss the importance of engaging the next generation.

-Ivan Lansberg and Devin DeCiantis discuss education in the context of continuity with a guest speaker.
+Ivan Lansberg and Devin DeCiantis discuss the importance of education with Dr. Jennifer Pendergast from Kellogg

 Business, ownership and family issues are intertwined in a way that is going to get very complicated.